As long as Donald Trump is US President, which will be at least through 2020, it may not even be necessary to do any more economic analysis.

 Under what can only be labeled as Trump's extreme privatization agenda, everything now is about about profit and even more profit, a uniquely American form of corporate “socialism” that blatantly redirects our tax dollars for the "profit" benefit of Trump’s favored fossil fuel companies, war corporations, and Wall Street hedge funds - all of whom are eternally grateful for their huge tax cuts, the almost total disregard for anti-trust laws, and, of course, their massive cost-cutting “profits” of deregulation.

-America is now witnessing - under Trump - deregulation policies designed to "profit" from:
+America is now witnessing, under Predator Trump, deregulation policies designed to "profit" from:

 - degrading public safety regulations;